 '''

 consumer = Consumer(client_id='fill me in', client_secret='fill me in')

 consumer.subscribe(['igwn.gwalert'])

 while True:

 for message in consumer.consume():

-parse_notice(message.content)
+parse_notice(message.value())

 '''

 When you run this script you should receive a sample LIGO/Virgo/KAGRA notice every hour.
-The output will be the same as the output in the offline-testing-json section below.
+The output will be the same as the output in the Offline Testing section below.